Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Results and discussions

-Taking into account peculiarities of our model, we decided to carry out an additional investigation of the $d+\alpha$ system.
-For this specific case our model allows to realize not only standard and advanced, but also improved version of the RGM.
-If we take only one Gaussian function in expansion of deuteron wave function, and select parameters $b_{0}$ (see Eq. (\ref{eq:M04} ))\ to minimize the bound state energy of a deuteron, we realize therefore the improved version of the RGM.
-One Gaussian function with the optimal value of $b_{0}=$1.512 fm creates bound state of deuteron with energy $E$ =-0.132 MeV, while four Gaussian functions with optimal values of $b_{0}$ and $q$ generates the deuteron bound state with energy $E$ =-2.020 MeV.
+Taking into account peculiarities of our model, we decided to carry out an additional investigation of the $^4$He+$d$ system.
+In this specific case, our model allows us to realize not only the standard and advanced, but also improved version of the RGM.
+If we take only one Gaussian function in the expansion of the deuteron wave function (i.e. to describe relative motion of a structureless proton and neutron) and select the parameters $b_{0}$ (see Eqs. (\ref{eq:M04} ) and (\ref{eq:M22})) to minimize the bound-state energy of a deuteron, we realize therefore the improved version of the RGM.
+One Gaussian function with the optimal value of $b_{0}=$1.512 fm creates a bound state of a deuteron with the energy $E$ =-0.132 MeV, while four Gaussian functions with optimal values of $b_{0}$ and $q$ (see Eq. (\ref{eq:M22})) generate the deuteron bound state with the energy $E$ =-2.020 MeV.

-To locate the Pauli resonance state in the approximation in the energy range below 50 MeV, we have to change the exchange parameter $u$ and take $u$=1.0.
-In Fig. \ref{Fig:PhasesAD1P3App} we show phase shift of the $d+\alpha$ scattering in $L$=0, $S$=1 $J^{\pi}=1^{+}$ state obtained in three approximations.
-Standard version of the RGM does not generate the Pauli resonance state in this case.
+To locate the Pauli resonance state in the approximation in the energy region below 50 MeV, we have to change the exchange parameter $u$ and take $u$=1.0.
+In Fig. \ref{Fig:PhasesAD1P3App}, we show the phase shift of the $^4$He+$d$ scattering in the $L$=0, $S$=1 $J^{\pi}=1^{+}$ state obtained in three different approximations.
+The standard version of the RGM does not generate the Pauli resonance state in this case.
 The Pauli resonance states appear in the improved (I) and advanced (A) versions.
-Parameters of the Pauli resonance states substantially depends on a wave function describing internal structure of deuteron.
-More realistic wave function significantly increases width of the Pauli resonance (from $\Gamma=$0.001 MeV to $\Gamma=$1.718 MeV), and dramatically changes the energy (from $E=$47.55 MeV to $E=$22.49 MeV) of the resonance state in the state $J^{\pi}=1^{+}$.
+The parameters of the Pauli resonance states substantially depend on the wave function describing the internal structure of a deuteron.
+A more realistic wave function significantly increases the width of the Pauli resonance (from $\Gamma=$0.001 MeV to $\Gamma=$1.718 MeV), and dramatically changes the energy (from $E=$47.55 MeV to $E=$22.49 MeV) of the resonance state in the state $J^{\pi}=1^{+}$.